ECMWF | Reading | 10-13 September 2018

 In 2018 it is 20 years since the original introduction of 4D-Var at ECMWF.
 To commemorate this achievement there was a one-day symposium on 4D-Var in January and then in September the Annual Seminar will be on 'Earth System Assimilation'.

 4D-Var has brought many very significant benefits over the past 20 years.
 In recent years the importance of having an ensemble component to the data assimilation has also become apparent and effort has focused on optimising the ensemble configuration, including hybrid techniques.
 The 2018 Annual Seminar will present the state of the art in data assimilation methods as applied in different Earth system components, as well as progress and strategies for coupled data assimilation.
 In particular the seminar will give an opportunity to report and identify common themes in assimilation for different Earth system components (atmosphere, including composition; land; ocean; and cryosphere) with a particular emphasis on coupling.
 The Seminar will also present the status and evolution of the global observing system for Earth system assimilation.

-The seminar will begin with an overview of motivation and methods in Earth system assimilation, followed by a review of the evolving global observing system for the Earth system.
+The seminar began with an overview of motivation and methods in Earth system assimilation, followed by a review of the evolving global observing system for the Earth system.